Alabama (band): 1987–2004: Decline in popularity and Farewell tour

 By the late 1980s, Alabama's sales slowed down considerably, with only their major albums going gold.
 The group's popularity was mostly eclipsed by more traditional-sounding artists such as Alan Jackson, Randy Travis, George Strait, and Dwight Yoakam.
 Despite this, they continued to be a popular touring act, and the band issued their first live album, Alabama Live, in 1988.
 For 1989's Southern Star, the band decided to part ways with longtime producer Shedd, instead splitting production duties between Josh Leo and Larry Lee, and the other half with Barry Beckett.
 "Song of the South" was another number one, and the album's remaining singles—"If I Had You", "High Cotton", and "Southern Star"—were number ones in both the U.S. and Canada.
 That year, Alabama was named by Billboard the Country Artist of the 1980s and the ACA voted the band the Artist of the Decade.

-Although their popularity continued to decline during the 1990s, their studio albums still achieved gold and platinum status.
+Although their popularity continued to decline during the 1990s, their next studio albums still achieved gold and platinum status.
 The 1990 album Pass It on Down featured three number one singles: "Jukebox in My Mind", "Forever's as Far as I'll Go", and "Down Home".
 According to AllMusic, by the time the band released 1992's American Pride, "they were among the genre's aging veterans."
 Richard Carlin of Country Music: A Biographical Dictionary, suggested that the group's harmonies sounded dated to the new audience.
 "I'm in a Hurry (And Don't Know Why)" became the album's biggest hit, reaching number one; the album's other singles still fared very well, with "Take a Little Trip", "Once Upon a Lifetime", and "Hometown Honeymoon" peaking within the top three.
 Cheap Seats followed in 1993, with "Reckless" becoming Alabama's final number one, although most of the band's singles afterward peaked within the top 10.
 The band's 1995 album, In Pictures, represented their 18th gold album, more than the total for any other country act to that point.
 In 1996, the group remained finalists in the Vocal Group of the Year at the Country Music Association Awards.
 The band released Dancin' on the Boulevard in 1997, exploring R&B and beach music.
 Singles "Sad Lookin' Moon" and "Dancin', Shaggin' on the Boulevard" were top five hits in the U.S. and Canada.
 The following year, the group released For the Record, a two-disc greatest hits compilation that contained two new singles — "How Do You Fall in Love" and "Keepin' Up".
 Both new tracks were hits on the Hot Country Singles & Tracks chart, peaking at number two and 14, respectively.